 Originally part of the modern category, large flowered climbers are now categorized on their own as they gain popularity.

 Large flowered climbers are characterized by – you got it – really large blossoms and a climbing growth habit… usually.

 This category is sort of a catch-all for climbers that don’t fit under any other classification.
-Some are repeat bloomers, and they are generally hardy in Zones 4-9.
+Some are repeat bloomers, and they are generally hardy in Zones 4 to 9.